ircv3/ircv3-specifications/extensions/rename.md

 Implementations MUST allow channels to be renamed while only changing the casing of a channel name.

-To help clients that weren't present in the channel during the name change, server implementations MAY prevent reusing the old channel name and implement `JOIN` redirection from the old channel to the new channel for as long as is deemed necessary.

 ### Errors

 This specification defines `FAIL` messages using the [standard replies][] framework for notifying clients of errors with channel renaming.
-The fail command is `RENAME` and the following codes are defined:
+The following codes are defined:

-* `CHANNEL_NAME_IN_USE <old-channel> <new-channel>`: The channel name is already taken
+* `FAIL RENAME CHANNEL_NAME_IN_USE <old-channel> <new-channel>: The channel name is already taken`
-* `CANNOT_RENAME <old-channel> <new-channel>`: any other error
+* `FAIL RENAME CANNOT_RENAME <old-channel> <new-channel>: The channel cannot be renamed`
+* `FAIL JOIN CHANNEL_RENAMED <old-channel> <new-channel>: The channel has been renamed`

 If existing error numerics (such as `ERR_CHANOPRIVSNEEDED`, `ERR_NOTONCHANNEL`, `ERR_NEEDMOREPARAMS`) are more appropriate, they SHOULD be used instead.

+## Channel redirection

+To help clients that weren't present in the channel during the name change, server implementations MAY keep track of renames and send a `FAIL JOIN CHANNEL_RENAMED` message to clients attempting to join the old channel name, for as long as is deemed necessary by the implementation.

 ## Fallback